-3.3.
-Near and On-Site Shading
+3.4 Near and on-site shading

 Shading on PV modules reduces the amount of electricity generated, consequently it is essential to consider the potential shading from both on-site and near-site objects.
 In addition to this, it is also important to consider the variation of size and shape of possible shading objects with time.
 These variations, in fact, may create shading issues where there were none previously.

-The site consists of ridges and hillocks with hills to the South from East to West translating to uneven surface and excessive shading in the subsequent depressions, mainly in the Southern portion of the site.
-However, a flat site has been assumed for plant layout.
+The site consists of ridges from East to West translating to uneven surface and excessive shading in the subsequent depressions.

-3.4.
-Laydown Area and Security
+3.5 Laydown area and security

 Construction of a solar PV plant requires safe and reliable access for large and heavy vehicles.
 It is necessary to consider the suitability of the current access, and highlight if any works will be required to enable satisfactory access pre-construction.
 The hardware and equipment used must be unloaded and stored somewhere before installation.
 This area is known as the laydown area and will normally also house site offices.
 Considering the build-up of equipment, personnel, and traffic, its location is important.

 Security is required to reduce the risk of theft and ensure safe access for authorised personnel.
 It is recommended that the site has its own security staff located near or on the site.
 Mitigation measures such as fencing and site management should be among the first things present and installed on site.

-A detailed assessment of the security of the project location and possible mitigation measures is outside the scope of this report.
-We foresee that security costs be considered in the final economic analysis of the project, that preliminary discussions be held at an early stage with potential EPC contractors to ensure that they are able to operate in this location and that major vendors, including inverter suppliers, are confirmed as able to provide specialist staff for commissioning and ongoing service support.
-Hospitals have been identified in the nearby town of Lachi.
+A detailed assessment of the security of the Project location and possible mitigation measures is outside the scope of this report.
+We recommend that security costs be considered in the final economic analysis of the Project, that preliminary discussions be held at an early stage with potential EPC contractors to ensure that they are able to operate in this location and that major vendors, including inverter suppliers, are confirmed as able to provide specialist staff for commissioning and ongoing service support.